emcconville/wand/docs/guide/morphology.rst

 Edge In
 '''''''

-Edge In method performs a `Erode`_, but only keeps the targeted pixel next to a shape.
+Edge In method performs an `Erode`_, but only keeps the targeted pixel next to a shape.
 This means the edge is drawn just inside the white of a object.

 .. code-block:: python